AMD-OSX/AMD_Vanilla/README.md

   So for example a 6 Core 5600X Replace value would result in these replace values, `B8 06 0000 0000`/`BA 06 0000 0000`/`BA 06 0000 0090`

 ---

-Note: MacOS Monterey installation requires `Misc -> Security -> SecureBootModel` to be disabled in the config.<br />Also TPM needs to be disabled in the BIOS.
-Both can be enabled after install.

-___

 ## Features